entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) coded the anteromedial process of vomer: absent, vomers separated (0); present (1); absent, vomers in close contact (2)

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 63. Posterior process of vomers: absent (0); short (1); long (2)

 > *ordered*; Daeschler *et al*.
 (2006), Character 15; Swartz (2012), Character 64; Zhu *et al*.
 (2017), Character 63; Cloutier *et al*.
 (2020), Character 63; Simões and Pierce (2021), Character 52; Clement *et al*.
 (2021), Character 63; Lu *et al*.
 (2012), Character 89; Long *et al*.
 (2006), Character 25; Choo *et al*.
 (2024), Character 63
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 64. Articulation of vomers: vomers not articulating with each other (0); vomers articulating with each other (1)

 > Zhu *et al*.
 (2017), Character 64; Cloutier *et al*.
 (2020), Character 64; Simões and Pierce (2021), Character 53; Clement *et al*.
 (2021), Character 64; Lu *et al*.
 (2012), Character 90; Choo *et al*.
 (2024), Character 64
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 65. Parasphenoid: protruding forward into ethmoid region of endocranium (0); behind ethmoid region (1)

 > Zhu *et al*.
 (2017), Character 65;  Clack *et al*.
 (2012), Character 27 (in part); Cloutier *et al*.
 (2020), Character 65; Simões and Pierce (2021), Character 54; Clement *et al*.
 (2021), Character 65; Lu *et al*.
 (2012), Character 91; Choo *et al*.
 (2024), Character 65
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 66. Denticulated field of parasphenoid: without spiracular groove (0); with spiracular groove (1)

 > Daeschler *et al*.
 (2006), Character 20 (in part); Swartz (2012), Character 67; Zhu *et al*.
 (2017), Character 66; Cloutier *et al*.
 (2020), Character 66; Simões and Pierce (2021), Character 55; Clement *et al*.
 (2021), Character 66; Long *et al*.
 (2006), Character 29 (in part); Choo *et al*.
 (2024), Character 66
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 67. Relationship of vomer to parasphenoid: no contact, or simple abutment (0); dorsal/ventral overlap anteriorly (1); side to side overlap between posterior processes of vomers and lateral sides of parasphenoid (2)